cmeerbeek/fluent-plugin-splunkhec/README.md

 ## config: sourcetype

 Specify the sourcetype-field for the event data in Splunk.
 If you don't specify this the plug-in will use the tag from the FluentD input plug-in.

+## config: usejson

+Specify the event type as JSON (true|default) or raw (false) for sending Log4J messages so Splunk so it can parse the time field it self based on the format 'time' regex match found in the source, uses millisecond precision.

 ## Contributing